Xenosender/derby/awsQueueManagement/README.md

 This is lambda function which is called by updates on DynamoDB main table.
 It:
     - checks that all SQS queues declared in the variables.json file exist, and create those that don't
     - for each listed change in dynamoDB:
-        - extract videoID, s3 bucket/key, and current process step
+        - extract videoID, s3 bucket/key, and current process step (name and state)
-        - send it to the correct SQS queue for the next process queue
+        - send it to the correct SQS queue for the next process

 This is done to automatically propagate changes on dynamoDB records